 George Floyd

-On Memorial Day in 2020, Minneapolis police officer Derek Chauvin murdered George Floyd.
+On this day in 2020, Minneapolis police officer Derek Chauvin murdered George Floyd.
 Chauvin’s actions, caught on video by a courageous teenage bystander, fueled nationwide mobilizing and organizing.
 Chauvin was found guilty on three charges of murder and manslaughter, a rare case of police accountability that lower-profile cases have seldom seen.
 Remember George Floyd and cite the values of safety and equity on this anniversary.